software-mansion/react-native-reanimated/README.md

 ## OMG, why would you build this? (motivation)

-Animated library has several limitations that become troubling when it comes to gesture based interactions.
+`Animated` library has several limitations that become troubling when it comes to gesture based interactions.
 I started this project initially to resolve the issue of pan interaction when the object can be dragged along the screen and when released it should snap to some place on the screen.
-The problem there was that even though using `Animated.event` we could map gesture state to the position of the box and make this whole interaction run on UI thread with `useNativeDriver` flag, we still had to call back into JS at the end of the gesture for us to start "snap" animation.
+The problem was that despite using `Animated.event` and mapping gesture state to the position of the box, and making this whole interaction run on UI thread with `useNativeDriver` flag, we still had to call back into JS at the end of the gesture for us to start "snap" animation.
-It is because `Animated.spring({}).start()` cannot be used in a "declarative" manner, that is when it gets executed it has a "side effect" of starting a process (an animation) that updates the value for some time.
+This is because `Animated.spring({}).start()` cannot be used in a "declarative" manner, because when it gets executed it has a "side effect" of starting a process (an animation) that updates the value for some time.
-Adding "side effect" nodes into the current Animated implementation turned out to be a pretty difficult task as the execution model of the Animated API is that it runs all the dependent nodes each frame for the views that needs to update.
+Adding "side effect" nodes into the current Animated implementation turned out to be a pretty difficult task as the execution model of the Animated API runs all the dependent nodes of each frame for the views that need to update.
 We don't want to run "side effects" more often than necessary as it would, for example, result in the animation starting multiple times.

-Another reason why I started rethinking how the internals of Animated can be redesigned was my recent work on porting "Animated Tracking" functionality to the native driver.
+Another reason why I started rethinking how the internals of `Animated` can be redesigned was my recent work on porting "Animated Tracking" functionality to the native driver.
-Apparently even so the native driver is out for quite a while it still does not support all the things non-native Animated lib can do.
+Apparently, even though the native driver is out for quite a while, it still does not support all the things non-native `Animated` lib can do.
 Obviously, it is far more difficult to build three versions of each feature (JS, Android and iOS) instead of one, and the same applies for fixing bugs.
-One of the goals of reanimated lib was to provide a more generic building block for the API, that would allow for building more complex features only in JS and make the native codebase as minimal as possible.
+One of the goals of `react-native-reanimated` was to provide a more generic building block for the API that would allow for building more complex features only in JS and make the native codebase as minimal as possible.
-Let's take "diffClamp" node as an example, it is currently implemented in three different places in Animated core and even though it is pretty useful it actually only has one use case (collapsible scrollview header).
+Taking "diffClamp" node as an example, it is currently implemented in three different places in `Animated` core and even though it is pretty useful it actually only has one use case (collapsible scrollview header).

-On a similar topic, I come across React Native's PR [#18029](https://github.com/facebook/react-native/pull/18029) and even though it provides a legitimate use case I understand the maintainers being hesitant on merging it.
-The Animated API shouldn't block people from building things like this and the goal of reanimated API is to provide lower level access that would allow for implementing that and many more features with no necessary changes to the core of the library.
+On a similar topic, I come across React Native's PR [#18029](https://github.com/facebook/react-native/pull/18029) and even though it provides a legitimate use case, I understand the maintainers being hesitant about merging it.
+The `Animated` API shouldn't block people from building things like this and the goal of `react-native-reanimated` is to provide lower level access that would allow for implementing that and many more features with no necessary changes to the core of the library.

 You can watch my [React Europe talk](https://www.youtube.com/watch?v=kdq4z2708VM) where I explain the motivation.

 The goals:
- - More generic primitive node types leads to more code reuse for the library internals and hence makes it easier to add new features and fix bugs.
+ - More generic primitive node types leading to more code reuse for the library internals therefore making it easier to add new features and fix bugs.
- - The new set of base nodes can be used to implement Animated compatible API including things like:
+ - The new set of base nodes can be used to implement `Animated` compatible API including:
   - Complex nodes such as “diffClamp”.
   - Interactions such as animated value tracking or animation staggering.
  - Conditional evaluation & nodes with side effects (`set`, `startClock`, `stopClock`).